sheilnaik/slideshow/README.md

 ## Usage

-1. Add your photos to the `photos` folder (supported formats: JPG, JPEG, PNG, GIF, BMP)
-2. Run the application:
+1. Run the application:

 ```bash
 python app.py
 ```

-3. Open your web browser and navigate to `http://127.0.0.1:8080/`
+2. Open your web browser and navigate to `http://localhost:8080/`
-4. Configure your slideshow settings:
+3. Configure your slideshow settings:
+   - Select a folder containing your photos using the Browse button
-   - Choose between Ken Burns effect (with face detection) or standard slideshow
+   - Choose between Standard or Vertical Dual display mode
    - Set the display time for each photo
    - Choose sequential or random order
-5. Click "Begin Slideshow" to start
+4. Click "Begin Slideshow" to start

-### Note for macOS Users
-If you encounter port conflicts (common on macOS where AirPlay Receiver uses port 5000), the application will run on port 8080 by default.
-If needed, you can modify the port in `app.py`.
+## Supported Photo Formats

+- JPG/JPEG
+- PNG
+- GIF
+- BMP
+- HEIC/HEIF (Apple formats, automatically converted for viewing)

 ## Slideshow Controls

-The slideshow controls are hidden by default and will appear when you:
+The slideshow controls are accessed by clicking the hamburger menu in the top right corner:
-- Move your mouse over the slideshow area (showing the hamburger menu)
-- Click on the hamburger menu to display all controls

-The controls will automatically hide after 3 seconds of inactivity.

-Available controls:
-- **Play/Pause**: Toggle playback
+- **Play/Pause**: Toggle automatic playback
 - **Previous/Next**: Navigate between photos
+- **Fullscreen**: Toggle full-screen display
 - **Back to Settings**: Return to the configuration page

-- **Keyboard Controls**:
+### Keyboard Controls:
 - Right Arrow: Next photo
 - Left Arrow: Previous photo
 - Space: Play/Pause

-## Face Detection

-The Ken Burns effect has been enhanced with face detection:
-- When using the Ken Burns effect, the application will detect faces in your photos
-- The panning and zooming will focus on faces rather than just the center of the image
-- For photos with multiple faces, the animation will position to show all faces
-- If no faces are detected, a default Ken Burns effect will be applied
+- F: Toggle fullscreen

+## Vertical Dual Mode

+The Vertical Dual mode is designed to make better use of widescreen displays when showing vertical photos:

+- Automatically detects vertical photos based on their orientation
+- Shows two vertical photos side-by-side with a separator between them
+- Displays landscape photos normally (full width)
+- Handles mixed collections with both vertical and landscape photos
+- Makes optimal use of screen space on wider displays

+## Privacy and Data Handling

+- **100% Local**: All processing happens on your local computer
+- **No Uploading**: Your photos are never uploaded to any server
+- **Direct File Access**: The app reads files directly from your chosen folder
+- **Temporary Conversion**: HEIC files are temporarily converted locally for viewing

 ## Requirements

 - Python 3.6 or higher
 - Flask
+- Pillow (PIL Fork)
-- OpenCV (for face detection)
+- pillow-heif (for HEIC support)
-- NumPy
+- OpenCV
 - A modern web browser

 ## License